 In clinical situations in which there are language barriers between practitioners and the patient and/or family members, miscommunication, dissatisfaction with care, and premature termination of services can occur.
 When terminal illnesses and end-of-life issues are part of the discussion, communication can be even more difficult.
 In these cases, interpreters may be needed.
 It is important to differentiate between informal/ad-hoc versus trained interpreters.
-Ad-hoc interpreters are often used by health professionals because it may be difficult to access an interpreter who can speak a specific language and/or dialect.
+Informal and ad-hoc interpreters are often used by health professionals because it may be difficult to access an interpreter who can speak a specific language and/or dialect.
 Time pressures may also result in providers turning to any family or friends present for interpretation [169].
+However, this is not ideal, because they lack medical knowledge and language and may not fully communicate needed information to their family members [194].